liuyutong028/liuyutong028.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Yu-Tong Liu is currently a master's student in the [School of Journalism and Communication, Nanjing University](http://jc.nju.edu.cn).
+Yu-Tong Liu is a master's student in the [School of Journalism and Communication, Nanjing University](http://jc.nju.edu.cn).
 Her research interest focuses on computational communication.

 <img src="https://user-images.githubusercontent.com/543384/178952701-6e595809-3059-41d4-9d88-356a9b339445.png" align = "middle" width = "800px">